joshukraine/ofreport.com-v1/source/articles/2018-09-vision-to-reality.html.markdown

 ---

 For some of our readers, the completion of *Good and Evil* in Ukrainian may already be old news.
-5,000 books were delivered to our office in L’viv on August 23rd, and shortly thereafter we published an announcement on the ETO blog. ([You can read that here.](https://euroteamoutreach.org/blog/2018/08/delivered/){: target="_blank"}) But as you may have guessed, there is more to tell.
+5,000 books were delivered to our office in L'viv on August 23rd, and shortly thereafter we published an announcement on the ETO blog. ([You can read that here.](https://euroteamoutreach.org/blog/2018/08/delivered/){: target="_blank"}) But as you may have guessed, there is more to tell.

 READMORE